hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - For philosophy: advance the theory of knowledge, deal with problems of older theories

 ### II.
 Some structural components of a theory of experience

 #### 3. Theories

 ##### Causality, explanation, and the deduction of predictions
-- Causal explanation def
+- Causal explanation def:
+  give causal explanation of an event = deduce a stm which describes it, using as premises of the deduction one or more universal laws, together with certain singular stms, the initial conditions
 - Components of causal explanation:
-  - Universal stms def
+  - Universal stms def: hypotheses of the character of natural laws
-  - Initial conditions def (ie causes)
+  - Initial conditions def (ie causes): singular stms apply to the specific event in question
-  - Singular prediction def (ie effect)
+  - Singular prediction def (ie effect): singular stm deduced from the universal stms & initial conditions
 - The author won't make any general assertion as to the universal applicability of this deductive method of theoretical explanation
 - Proposal: methodological rule: we are not to abandon the search for universal laws and for a coherent theoretical system, nor ever give up our attempts to explain causally any kind of event we can describe

 ##### Strict and numerical universality
+- Synthetic stm def: description of the world that can't be taken for granted.
+It is possibly true but not necessarily true.
+- Analytic statement def: true by definition, self-explanatory, have no informative value (eg frozen water is ice)
 - 2 types of universal synthetic stms:
-  - Strictly universal stm def (theory, natural law)
+  - Strictly universal stm def (theory, natural law): assertion about an unlimited number of individuals
   - -> Cannot be replaced by a conjunction of a finite number of singular stms
   - Numerically universal stm def
-  - -> Can be replaced by a conjunction of singular stms by enumerate all the elements of the finite class concerned
+  - -> Can be replaced by a conjunction of singular stms by enumerating all the elements of the finite class concerned
 - Proposed convention:
   - Regard natural law as strictly universal stms
   - Numerically universal stms should be considered singular stms

 ##### Universal concepts and individual concepts
-- Individual concept def
+- Individual concept def: a concept in the definition of which proper names or equivalent signs are indispensable
 - -> Must exist in singular stm
-- Universal concept def
+- Universal concept def: a concept which any reference to proper names can be completely eliminated
 - The distinction has no relation with the distinction between class and element: both indi and universal names may occur as names of some classes or elements

 ##### Strictly universal and existential stms
 - Imp types of universal pure stms (only universal names and no individual names occur):
   - Strictly universal